 The aim of the caregiver training program is to provide high-quality, consistent education for Rice students to feel more confident providing support in situations where their peers need it.
 This program will illustrate signs and symptoms of intoxication and how to recognize when a situation warrants Emergency Medical Services.
 Student caregivers will also learn intervention skills and understand the importance of not being a bystander.
 They are a crucial link in the emergency response process.
-Ideally, everyone should know what to do in an emergency situation, but more advanced training can help an individual provide basic care
+Please note that Caregivers are NOT substitutes for REMS or RUPD.

 *Please note to be considered a trained Caregiver, you must attend one of our training sessions once a year.*

 - A caregiver provides basic care and support for a friend or peer to reduce risk of physical and psychological harm.

 - Helps to create a safe environment at parties.

 - A caregiver contacts EMS if they do not feel they can adequately care for a peer or if either student feels uncomfortable.

 - A caregiver does not assume the role of an Emergency Medical Technician nor hinder access to professional medical treatment.